Saint Martin de Porres (sculpture): Our Lady of Perpetual Help Church

-The version of the sculpture at Our Lady of Perpetual Help Catholic Church in Washington, DC is made of wood (H. 121/2 ft.) and does not feature the rats at his feet.
-It was dedicated on May 27, 1989 with the support of the St. Martin de Porres Guild and the founding pastor who wanted the church to be dedicated in the Saints honor.
+The version of the sculpture at Our Lady of Perpetual Help Catholic Church in Washington, D.C., is made of wood (H. 121/2 ft.) and does not feature the rats at his feet.
+It was dedicated on May 27, 1989, with the support of the St. Martin de Porres Guild and the founding pastor who wanted the church to be dedicated in the Saints honor.
 The funds for the work were provided by an endowment supplied by parishioner Mary A. Cooke, who hoped to have the statue erected inside the church school.
 The piece resides outside.
 The work was described as needing treatment in 1994 by the Save Outdoor Sculpture! survey program.

 Diocese of Raleigh

-On November 3, 2009, the parish of St. Joseph in Raleigh, North Carolina was presented a four-foot-tall version of the sculpture by Fr.
+On November 3, 2009, the parish of St. Joseph in Raleigh, North Carolina, was presented a four-foot-tall version of the sculpture by Fr.
 Ambrose McAlister, Professor Emeritus of Art and Art History at Providence College, to celebrate the Feast of St. Martin de Porres.
-This black marble casting was made from the 1930 version and was created in a Rhode Island-based foundry.
+This black marble casting was made from the 1930 version and was created in a Rhode Island–based foundry.
 It sits upon a table of white carrara marble, which was crafted by parish member Bill Stephany.
 Fundraising for the work and installation was spearheaded by parish member Daisy Foster.
 Father McGlynn worked in Raleigh at St. Monica's from 1947 to 1954.